exercism/v3/languages/elixir/exercises/concept/agent/.docs/after.md

 end
 ```

-The choice to use the `Agent` module, or to use multiple processes at all, depends on the relationship to be modelled with the data. _Agent processes_ are useful when a shared state must be used by multiple processes.
+The choice to use the `Agent` module, or to use multiple processes at all, depends on the relationship to be modeled with the data. _Agent processes_ are useful when a shared state must be used by multiple processes.

 It is often the better choice to avoid using a separate process and use an in-process variable to hold the state in a function.
 Care should also be taken from blindly treating them as a global variable, as they may be manipulated by other processes, creating race conditions, or untraceable errors.